Intrinsic Gaussian Processes on Manifolds and Their Accelerations by Symmetry: Examples

 \subsection{Torus knots}

 The circle has a family of embeddings into $\mathbb{R}^3$, whose images are torus knots indexed by a pair of coprime positive integers $\left( p,q \right)$.
 The explicit embedding associated to $\left( p,q \right)$ can be found in standard textbooks in knots such as \cite{milnor1968singular,rolfsen2003knots,murasugi2007knot}.
 In particular, we considered regression problems on three types of torus knots $\left( p=2,q=3 \right)$, $\left( p=4,q=3 \right)$ and $\left( p=9,q=8 \right)$.
 As submanifolds of $\mathbb{R}^3$, torus knots of different types are twisted in dramatically different ways.
 For example, readers can find pictures of torus knots of types mentioned above in Figure \ref{fig:algorithm comparison}.
-We will see below by examples in Figure \ref{fig:algorithm comparison} that our intrinsic method is not affected by these twists while the extrinsic method does depend on them deeply.
+We will see in Figure \ref{fig:algorithm comparison} that our intrinsic method is not affected by these twists while the extrinsic method does depend on them.
+The regression function on the torus knots is defined as